What is the difference between nuclear fission and nuclear fusion?

 vii) Kakrapar Atomic Power Station, Gujarat

-Nuclear bomb is based on the nuclear fission reaction of uranium-235 and plutonium-239.
-The fission reaction is deliberately allowed to go out of control so as to produce large amount of energy in a very short while.
+A nuclear bomb is based on the nuclear fission reaction of uranium-235 and plutonium-239.
+The fission reaction is deliberately allowed to go out of control so as to produce a large amount of energy in a very short while.

 Einstein’s Mass-Energy Relation